-In consultation with the relevant Head of Year, the Deputy Head - Pastoral will review the list of those applying to join a residential trip and discuss any significant pastoral concerns with the EVC and, as appropriate, the Trip Leader.
+In consultation with the relevant Head of Year, the Deputy Head - Pastoral will review the list of those applying to join a residential trip and discuss any significant pastoral concerns with the EVC and, as appropriate, the Group Leader.
 The Deputy Head - Pastoral will make the final decision on the suitability of pupils to join a trip on pastoral grounds, either putting in place and discussing with the relevant parties, risk assessments to mitigate any risks to the individual or the group, or, in the most serious cases, recommending that the pupil is not accepted to take part in the trip.
+The Deputy Head - Pastoral will default to the Headmistress, if necessary, to confirm the list of attendees.